 "I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukemia.
 Oxygen Treatment has been of great help for all of these.
 The first two weeks of my initial block I started to sleep better.
 Having oxygen has given me a feeling of wellbeing I had not experienced for a long time."

-The Centre was opened in Nailsea in 1985 with the offer of Oxygen therapy.
+The Centre was opened in Nailsea in 1985 and at that time only offered oxygen therapy.
 Over time physiotherapy, exercise and yoga were introduced.
-We soon realised how important access to on-going Physiotherapy was for people living with long-term conditions and the nucleus of our now well-equipped and well-staffed physiotherapy unit was established.
+We soon realised how important access to on-going physiotherapy was for people living with long-term conditions and the nucleus of our now well-equipped and well-staffed physiotherapy unit was established.

-As the Centre grew counselling, reflexology and acupuncture were added to the therapies available.
+As the Centre continued to grow counselling, reflexology and acupuncture were added to the therapies available.
 We also started to host various NHS clinics at the Nailsea Centre, these included an MS specialist nurse, a continence clinic and a speech therapist.